 We promote the co-creation of new values through combining technologies owned by our company and partners, with the recognition that the realization of decarbonated society is an urgent social issue.

-Utilization of CO2 collection technologies: Zero CO2 emissions in the air with CO2 collection ilization of CO2 conversion technology; Reuse of collected CO2 as a resource
+Utilization of CO2 collection technologies: Zero CO2 emissions in the air with CO2 collection

 We apply our sophisticated gas flow control technology in order to realize a small and highly-efficient CO2 collection system.